Transfers between Fiumicino Airport and Rome

 At the airport, arrivals terminal| ©Richard Lee

 The premium option for getting to Rome from the airport.
-A private arrival transfer from Fiumicino to Rome works in much the same way as a shared transfer, but only you and your companions are in the vehicle.
-If you are travelling with a family or a large group of friends, this is the best option if you are going to fill the 6 seats in a vehicle, as it will cost you a similar price to a shared transfer and you will be able to travel in company.
+A private arrival transfer from Fiumicino to Rome works much like a shared transfer, but you will be the only passengers in the vehicle.
+If you are travelling with your family or a large group of friends, this is the best option if you are going to fill the 6 seats in a vehicle, as it will cost you a similar price to a shared transfer and you can travel together.

-However, if you are staying in different places, bear in mind that this transfer only stops at one destination.
+However, if you are staying in different places, please note that this transfer only makes one stop at a single destination.

 As with shared transfers, you can book a private transfer from Rome to Fiumicino and enjoy your last day in Rome without any hassle or stress.